TBragg800/Ruby-Authenticator/README.md

   [Questions](#Questions)

 ## Description
   This is an application created by following the Udemy Ruby on Rails instructional series by Rob Percival and Mashrur Hossain.
-The purpose of this exercise is
+The purpose of this exercise is to program a rudimentary authentication application utilizing methods to loop through an array of users and verify authentication via a username and password.
-  .

 ## Installation
   Simply clone the repo locally.

 ## Usage
-  Either open the index.html file in the browser of your choice or visit the github pages hosted application at [Ruby-Authenticator](https://tbragg800.github.io/Ruby-Authenticator/)
+  The user should navigate to the application directory and run the file in the user's CLI with the command "ruby ruby_authenticator.rb".

 ## License
   MIT License